Cutting, Fixing and Layout

 Scoring/Breaking the Board - Scoring and breaking of the planks can be done if using corner profiles or against brickwork.
 Scoring of the plank can be done with a Stanley knife and then broken over a hard edge.

 Screwing vs. Nailing – Whether you’re using screws or nails to install the planks, makes no difference, the important thing to remember is the size of the screw or nail you’re intending to use.
 See below details on recommended sizes.

 Screwing – Screws can be used without pre-drilling a hole as long as a 50mm distance is left between the screw point and the edge of the board.
 If a less than 50mm distance is required when fitting, we recommend pre-drilling the hole to suit the screw size.

 By Hand - As long as the nail is at least 50mm from the end of the plank, no pre-drilling is required.
 Nails should be stainless steel ring shank and a minimum size 2.8 x 45mm with 7mm head.

 Pneumatic Nailing - There are a large variety of guns available on the market but we recommend using a gun with adjustable settings.
 If using a gun, the nail must be 50mm and be 2.8mm in diameter.
 A stainless steel ring shank nail is suggested with a 7mm diameter full round head.

 Need Help Fitting your Cedral Weatherboards?

 We can help.
 Not only can we provide the cladding and accessories but we are also able to help you find the appropriate fitters for the project.
 We are able to supply the contact details of cost-effective, reliable fitters no matter where you’re based in the UK.
 You would then enter into a separate agreement between the fitting contractor and yourselves.
 We also offer site assistance and advice for Cedral Weatherboards or any of our other external cladding products.
 We’ll help with the drawings, estimating and recommendations of the best material for your project.
-For more information, email us now.
+For more information, get in touch.